• Home

 Matt is a Dixie County native who has traveled through many different chapters on this earth.
 Originally a firefighter paramedic and set for medical school, Matt adapted habits and coping skills which resulted in lived experiences in homelessness, substance use treatment, mental health, and the carceral system.
 For the last decade, Matt has worked with those whose experience mirrors his own.
 With a Bachelors degree in Human Services, multiple certifications (WRAP, MHFA,YMHFA, etc.), and his lived experience, Matt applies his unique perspective to each participant to create a personalized and detailed method of support.
 In his off time, Matt enjoys making, recording, and performing rock, rap, and country music, and spending time with his wonderful girlfriend.
 Matt believes dogs are angels.

-Julia Baca, Office & Jail Operations Coordinator
+Tim Bryant, Office Operations Coordinator

 Autumn Jackson, B.S.
 Finance & Administrative Coordinator